-The DHCFP is not obligated to enroll, re-enroll, or re-validate all eligible applicants or providers, and all types of enrollment are at the discretion of DHCFP.
+DHCFP is not obligated to enroll, re-enroll, or re-validate all eligible applicants or providers, and all types of enrollments are at the discretion of DHCFP.

-When a sanction is imposed upon an entity, the same tier sanction will also apply to any individual having a five percent or greater direct or indirect ownership or interest in the entity, as well as any individual who functions as an agent or managing employee of the entity.
+When a sanction is imposed upon an entity, the same tier sanction will also apply to any individual having a 5% or greater direct or indirect ownership or interest in the entity, as well as any individual who functions as an agent or managing employee of the entity.